R. Nathaniel Dett British Methodist Episcopal Church National Historic Site of Canada

 1999-54, 1998-SUA Dec

-Existing plaque: 5674 Peter Street, Niagara Falls, Ontario
+Existing plaque: 5674 Peer Street, Niagara Falls, Ontario

 An important community icon, this chapel bares witness to the early black settlement of the Niagara region and marks the role of the church in assisting newly arrived Underground Railroad refugees.
 It was constructed on Murray Street in 1836 and was later rolled on logs to this site.
 In 1983 the chapel, part of the British Methodist Episcopal Church of Canada, was named for Nathaniel Dett (1882-1943), a parishioner who became an internationally renowned musician and composer of North American sacred music.